 To avoid this from happening, you must establish your itinerary carefully by writing down all the cities and places you want to visit, the things you want to do and the estimated time for each thing, the places where you will spend the night, the traditional food you want to taste and, most of all, how will you move from one place to another.

-A good itinerary in Japan must have at least the following:
+A good itinerary in Japan must have at least the following information:

 Decide Which Cities to Visit

-Deciding which cities to visit, it is probably the most important part of your itinerary.
-This will greatly condition the activities and attractions, the hotels or ryokans (traditional Japanese inns), the restaurants and even the transportation.
+Deciding which cities to visit, is probably the most important part of your itinerary.
+This will greatly condition the activities and attractions, the hotels or ryokans (traditional Japanese inns), the restaurants, and even the transportation.

 So how do you decide which cities to visit in Japan?
-Well, you will have to do a small research because it will all depend on your travel’s goal.
-If you want to experience a mix of modern and traditional Japan, you will visit mainly Tokyo and Kyoto, but there are several hidden gems in Japan so it is probably worth to do some research before you travel.
+Well, you will have to do a small research because it will all depend on your travel goal.
+If you want to experience a mix of modern and traditional Japan, you will visit mainly Tokyo and Kyoto, but there are several hidden gems in Japan, so you might want to do some research before you travel.

 Decide Which Activities to Do in Each City